 1.11 Force Majeure

 NOTL Hydro shall not be liable for any delay or failure in the performance of any of its obligations under these Conditions of Service due to a Force Majeure Event.
-A Force Majeure is an event or cause beyond the reasonable control of NOTL Hydro including, but not limited to, severe weather, flood, fire, lightning, other forces of nature, acts of animals, epidemic, quarantine restriction, war, sabotage, act of a public enemy, earthquake, insurrection, riot, civil disturbance, strike, restraint by court order or public authority, action or non-action by or inability to obtain authorization or approval from any governmental authority, or any combination of these causes.
+A Force Majeure is an event or cause beyond the reasonable control of NOTL Hydro including, but not limited to, severe weather, flood, fire, lightning, other forces of nature, acts of animals, epidemic/pandemic, quarantine restriction, war, sabotage, act of a public enemy, earthquake, insurrection, riot, civil disturbance, strike, restraint by court order or public authority, action or non-action by or inability to obtain authorization or approval from any governmental authority, or any combination of these causes.

 Other than for any amounts due and payable by the Customer to NOTL Hydro or by NOTL Hydro to the Customer, neither NOTL Hydro nor the Customer shall be deemed to have committed an event of default in respect of any obligation under these Conditions of Service if prevented from performing that obligation, in whole or in part, because of a Force Majeure Event.